swift-serverless/aws-serverless-swift-api-template/README.md

     -> GET - Get Product
 ```

-More details on the API are described in [swagger.json](swagger.json).
+More details of the API are described in [swagger.json](swagger.json).

 The file can be imported in popular tool such as PostMan.

 Be sure to update the `"host": "<BASE_URL>"` with the url provided during the deployment.

-The full `swagger-doc.html` has been generated using [pretty-swag](https://twskj.github.io/pretty-swag/)
+The full `swagger-doc.html` has been generated using `pretty-swag`

 ## Serverless architecture